-What would you do if you were suddenly faced with someone grabbing one of your arms?
-Now what would you do if both arms were grabbed by separate attackers?
+What would you do if you were suddenly faced with someone grabbing your jacket?
+Now what would you do if you were confronted by two attackers?
 Learn to calmly face 2, 3 or more attackers.
 You can!
 It's all part of the beauty, power and grace that is Aikido.

 Aikido is considered by many to be the highest form of all the martial arts (effective self-defense without the need for strength and speed, punching and kicking) - but only, only if you can silence that inner voice and react spontaneously to the host of attackers before you.
-Easily said, hard to do ... but right 'up the alley' of a Zen student - and that's why all of our Aikido classes now combine Zen practice with traditional Aikido training.
+Easily said, hard to do ... but right 'up the alley' of a Zen student - and that's why all of our Aikido classes combine zazen (seated Zen meditation) with traditional Aikido training.

-Join us for a new Zen and Aikido session starting the week of August 11th.
-The session lasts 13 weeks, with 2 classes per week, each class an hour and twenty minutes.
-Note that for this upcoming 13 week session, there will be both a noon class and an evening class.
+Join us for a new Zen and Aikido session starting the week of November 10th.
+The session lasts 13 weeks, with 2 classes per week.
+And for this upcoming 13 week session, there will be both a noon class and an evening class.

-Of course, the precision and explosiveness that you practice and experience in this 13 week session is readily translated to the other striking and punching type attacks and defenses that are covered in follow-on sessions.
+Of course, the leading that you practice and experience in this 13 week session is readily translated to the other striking and punching types of attacks and defenses that are covered in follow-on sessions.
 But most importantly, your Zen practice along with the 13 week sessions allow every student (beginning and advanced) to begin high-intensity randori (freestyle practice) almost from the start of their aikido training.

-* Discounts apply to military and law enforcement (and their families), students, additional family, retirees and currently active Albuquerque Zen Center members.
+* Discounts apply to military and law enforcement (and their families), students, additional family members, retirees and currently active Albuquerque Zen Center members.

 You can reserve a spot in either class by sending me a quick e-mail (see the link at the end of this post) with a short description of your martial arts and/or Zen background (or neither as appropriate), which class you are interested in (noon or evening) and a sentence or two about what you hope to get out of the class.

 Of course, you are welcome to just show up for the first class.
 This might be a little dicey for the evening class, as we do expect it to fill up early.
 Last, be aware that new students will be accepted only during the first 2 weeks of the session.

 Happy to oblige ... drop me an e-mail and I can send you a copy of our Student Manual.